| Table of Contents ▸ Mathematical Expressions | ◀ Substitution Rules | Adding Custom Commands ▶ |

 if(N<2,N,for(n=N;F0=0;F1=1,n=n-1,F2=F0+F1;F0=F1;F1=F2))

-break() and continue() respectively breaks and continues the current running block.
+break() and continue() respectively terminate or continue execution of the current loop or block.

-fsize('filename)' returns the size of the specified filename (or -1 if file does not exist).
+fsize('filename)' returns the size of the given filename (or -1 if file does not exist).

 debug(expression) prints detailed debug info about the sequence of operations done by the math parser to evaluate the expression (and returns its value).

-display(_X,_w,_h,_d,_s) or display(#ind) display the contents of the vector X (or specified image) and wait for user events. if no arguments are provided, a memory snapshot of the math parser environment is displayed instead.
+display(_X,_w,_h,_d,_s) or display(#ind) displays the contents of the vector X (or given image) and wait for user events.
+If no arguments are given, a memory snapshot of the math parser environment is displayed instead.

-begin(expression) and end(expression) evaluates the specified expressions only once, respectively at the beginning and end of the evaluation procedure, and this, even when multiple evaluations are required (e.g. in 'fill ">begin(foo = 0); ++foo"').
+begin(expression) and end(expression) evaluate the given expressions only once, respectively at the beginning and end of the evaluation procedure, and this, even when multiple evaluations are required (e.g. in 'fill ">begin(foo = 0); ++foo"').

 copy(dest,src,_nb_elts,_inc_d,_inc_s,_opacity) copies an entire memory block of nb_elts elements starting from a source value src to a specified destination dest, with increments defined by inc_d and inc_s respectively for the destination and source pointers.

-ref(expr,a) references specified expression expr as variable name a.
+ref(expr,a) references given expression expr as variable name a.

 unref(a,b,...) destroys references to the named variable given as arguments.